 The moderator should direct assistants or ask the supervisors to count the number of voters who marked on the checklist as having voted.
 Use this number in the reconciliation process to help verify that the election night count is accurate.
-This number must be reported on the "Moderator's Worksheet."
+This number must be reported on the "Moderator's Worksheet," required by RSA 659:73.